DennisJMurphy/possibilism/README.md

 A work-in-progress React Native app that helps folks track good deeds, share in their achievements, and get some good feelings from it.

+This is a reboot of the Serious Possibilists SPA that I built as part of my bootcamp training at the Spiced Academy in Berlin.

 ## Tech Stack
 - React Native (Expo)
 - Supabase